Nicaraguan Revolution

-A peace process started with the Sapoá Accords in 1988 and the Contra War ended after the signing of the Tela Accord in 1989 and the demobilization of the FSLN and Contra armies.
-A second election in 1990 resulted in the election of the UNO, and the Sandinistas lost power until 2006.
+In 1988, a peace process began with the Sapoá Accords, and the Contra War ended the following year following the signing of the Tela Accord and demobilization of the FSLN and Contra armies.
+A second election in 1990 resulted in the election of the UNO, which the Sandinistas lost.
+The Sandinistas were out of power in Nicaragua until 2006.

 Background

 Somoza dictatorship

-Following the United States occupation of Nicaragua from 1912 to 1933 during the Banana Wars, a hereditary military dictatorship led by Somoza family took power, and ruled from 1937 until its collapse in 1979.
+Following the United States occupation of Nicaragua from 1912 to 1933 during the Banana Wars, a hereditary military dictatorship led by the Somoza family took power, and ruled from 1937 until its collapse in 1979.
 The Somoza dynasty consisted of Anastasio Somoza García, his eldest son Luis Somoza Debayle, and finally Anastasio Somoza Debayle.
 The Somoza era was characterized by economic development, albeit with rising inequality and political corruption, strong US support for the government and its military, as well as a reliance on US-based multinational corporations.

 Sandinista National Liberation Front

 In 1961, Carlos Fonseca Amador, Silvio Mayorga, and Tomás Borge Martínez formed the Sandinista National Liberation Front (FSLN) with other student activists at the Universidad Nacional Autonoma de Nicaragua (UNAN) in Managua.
 The founders were experienced activists.
 Amador, first General Secretary, had worked with others on a newspaper "broadly critical" of the Somoza family titled Segovia.

 Consisting of approximately 20 members during the 1960s, with the help of students, FSLN gathered support from peasants and anti-Somoza elements, as well as from the communist Cuban government, the socialist Panamanian government of Omar Torrijos, and the social democratic Venezuelan government of Carlos Andrés Pérez.

-By the 1970s the coalition of students, farmers, businesses, churches, and a small percentage of Marxists was strong enough to launch a military effort against the regime of Anastasio Somoza Debayle.
+By the 1970s, the coalition of students, farmers, businesses, churches, and a small percentage of Marxists was strong enough to launch a military effort against the regime of Anastasio Somoza Debayle.
 The FSLN focused on guerrilla tactics, inspired by Fidel Castro and Ché Guevara.
 They launched an unsuccessful campaign in 1963 known as the Raití-Bocay campaign in rural, northern Jinotega Department, where "when guerrillas did encounter the National Guard, they had to retreat...with heavy losses."
 Further operations included a devastating loss near the city of Matagalpa, during which Mayorga was killed.
 During this time, FSLN reduced attacks, instead focusing on solidifying the organization.

 Fonseca died in combat in November 1976.
 The FSLN then split into three factions that fought separately: the Maoist Tendencia GPP ("Guerra Popular Prolongada" or Prolonged People's War), the Marxist-Leninist Tendencia Proletaria ("Proletarian Faction"), and the Left-wing nationalist Tendencia Tercerista ("Third Faction").
 The latter was the most popular and was led by Daniel Ortega, who eventually became the FSLN's General Secretary in 1984.